marcojakob/code.makery.ch/content/library/more-html-css/website-layout/_index.en.md

 #### Explanations

-* In the right column I've added a second CSS class called `col-sm-offset-1`.
-This causes that the right to be moved one position to the right.
+* In the right column I've added a second CSS class called `offset-sm-1`.
+This causes the column to be moved one position to the right.
 Thus we get a slightly larger distance between the two columns.
 * Test the layout by resizing your browser window.
-* The class `list-unstyled` removes the bullet points of the list items (see [Bootstrap Lists](http://getbootstrap.com/css/#type-lists)).
+* The class `list-unstyled` removes the bullet points of the list items (see [Bootstrap Lists](https://getbootstrap.com/docs/4.1/content/typography/#unstyled)).

 ## More Infos on Bootstrap Layout

-Read the section about the [Grid System](http://getbootstrap.com/css/#grid) in the Bootstrap documentation.
+Read the section about the [Grid System](https://getbootstrap.com/docs/4.1/layout/grid/) in the Bootstrap documentation.

-An extensive and very good explanation about how the Bootstrap grid system works can be found in [The Subtle Magic Behind Why the Bootstrap 3 Grid Works](http://www.helloerik.com/the-subtle-magic-behind-why-the-bootstrap-3-grid-works).
+An extensive and very good explanation about how the Bootstrap grid system works can be found in [How the Bootstrap 4 Grid Works](https://uxplanet.org/how-the-bootstrap-4-grid-works-a1b04703a3b7).